0xAnalyst/DefenderATPQueries/C2/sshtunneltoexternalhost.md

 | where ProcessCommandLine contains "-R" or ProcessCommandLine contains "-L" or ProcessCommandLine contains "RemoteForward"
 | project Timestamp, DeviceName, InitiatingProcessAccountName, ProcessCommandLine, ReportId
 ```

+## Note
+This rule is very noisy and will generate a lot of alerts it needs to be adjusted to remove any legitimate behavior